-- A copy of the mandate granted by the client; - A copy of publicly available documents relating to the case at hand; - In the event of a request for reimbursement: copies of paid invoices; - Otherwise, a summary of time spent and costs incurred (time sheets); - Copies of airline tickets, hotel expense receipts and other similar documents; - Copies of any other relevant documents.
+- A copy of the mandate granted by the client; - A copy of publicly available documents relating to the case at hand; - In the event of a request for reimbursement: copies of paid invoices; - Otherwise, a summary of time spent and costs incurred (time sheets); - Copies of airline tickets, hotel expense receipts and other similar documents; - Copies of any other relevant documents as may be requested by the Ministry of Finance.

-Personal use of economic resources ⇒ It follows that the personal use of economic resources (e.g. living in one's own house or driving one's own car) by a designated person is not prohibited.
-In summary, assets which are only suitable for personal use or consumption, and therefore cannot be used by a designated person to obtain funds, goods or services, do not fall within the definition of 'economic resources'.
+Personal use of economic resources \Rightarrow It follows that the personal use of economic resources (e.g. living in one's own house or driving one's own car) by a designated person is not prohibited.
+In summary, assets which are only suitable for personal use or consumption, and therefore cannot be used by a designated person to obtain funds, goods or services, do not fall within the definition of "economic resources".
 No authorisation is therefore required to make them available to a designated person.
-In this spirit, domestic supplies of utilities such as gas, electricity, water and telephone lines are not prohibited by the EU Regulations, owing to their consumptive nature and consequent lack of transferability.
-However, if use of economic resources amounts to an economic activity which could result in the designated person obtaining funds, goods or services (e.g. if the designated person seeks to let his or her house or his or her car), it will require prior authorisation.
+In this spirit, domestic supplies of utilities such as gas, electricity, water and telephone lines are not prohibited by the EU Regulations, owing to their consumptive nature and consequent lack of transferability.63 However, if use of economic resources amounts to an economic activity which could result in the designated person obtaining funds, goods or services (e.g. if the designated person seeks to let his or her house or his or her car), it will require prior authorisation.64

-The right to work $\Rightarrow$ Financial restrictive measures do not affect a designated person's right to work.
+Right to work \Rightarrow Financial restrictive measures do not affect a designated person's right to work.
 However, payment for that work requires an authorisation.
 Authorisation in such circumstances should normally require payments to be made to a frozen account.
 Any payment in cash should be authorised explicitly.
 Deductions for social security and taxes may be authorised under the exemption for basic expenses (see above).
-An authorisation is also required to make welfare benefits available to a designated person (for example, unemployment benefits).
+An authorisation is also required to make welfare benefits available to a designated person (for example, unemployment benefits).65